Solid Rock (Goanna song): Background and release

-According to Howard, the inspiration came on a ten-day camping trip at Uluru (also known as Ayers Rock) during 1980 where he had a "spiritual awakening" which brought "the fire in the belly" to the surface over injustices to Australia’s indigenous peoples.
-Howard said "I realized that this country that I grew up in, that I thought was my country, wasn't.
+According to Howard, the inspiration came on a ten-day camping trip at Uluru during 1980 where he had a "spiritual awakening" which brought "the fire in the belly" to the surface over injustices to Australia’s indigenous peoples.
+Howard said "I realised that this country that I grew up in, that I thought was my country, wasn't.
 I had to reassess my whole relationship with the land and the landscape, and understand that we had come from somewhere else, and we had dis-empowered a whole race of people when we arrived."

 WEA were reluctant to release it as a single and Howard initially had reservations about whether commercial radio would play it because of its politically sensitive theme but Howard insisted on its release to make a statement about the European settlement of Australia.
 The song was released in September 1982.

 Australian musicologist, Ian McFarlane, described it as "a damning indictment of the European settlement of Australia."